Grifano/FM__FAQ/README.md

-# Frontend Mentor - Stats preview card component solution
+# Frontend Mentor -  FAQ accordion

 This is a solution to the [build out a FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam/hub/faq-accordion-card-iXayDDWmd).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.